Debadri3/Netflix-Recommendation-System/README.md

 Please visit this site (deployed on AWS Elastic Beanstalk): http://netflixrecommendersystem-env-2.eba-bv2amxdp.us-east-2.elasticbeanstalk.com/

-Credits for front-end design of the webpage: @aditya083-etce
+Credits for front-end design of the webpage: https://github.com/aditya083-etce

 # Steps to run on your localhost-
-1. Clone the repository
+1. Clone the repository and open the command prompt in the clone directory.
-2. Install required packages (pip install -r requirements.txt)
+2. Install required packages
+``pip install -r requirements.txt``
-3. Run the 'application.py' file. (python application.py)
+3. Run the 'application.py' file.
+``python application.py``